destrohr/HMI_Pannel/README.md

    pip install -r requirements.txt

 4. Run the Web App
-   Now, go ahead and run the app.
+   Now go ahead and run the app.
 Just click on Web.py and then execute with below command:  This will open the window streamlit run web.py